 - Dirty evaporator coil: If the evaporator coil picks up too much across it, the layer of dirt will serve as an insulator that’ll block the coil from absorbing sufficient thermal energy.
 This will keep the refrigerant inside the coil too cold, and moisture along the coil will start to freeze.

 - Refrigerant leaks: This is the most serious problem of all since a drop in the refrigerant level in an AC (known as the AC’s charge) will eventually result in damage to the compressor and other components.
-The reasons that less refrigerant makes the coil colder is that the remaining refrigerant will be unable to absorb the heat necessary to raise its temperature.
+The reason that less refrigerant makes the coil colder is that the remaining refrigerant will be unable to absorb the heat necessary to raise its temperature.